Currencies of Puerto Rico: Early licenses issued by the Spanish Crown

 After Juan Ponce de León began the colonization process of Puerto Rico, the archipelago became a strategic military location, used by Spain to protect its colonies and possessions in America.
 Vessels used it as the main point for resupplying before attempting long voyages and trading became a key part of the economy.
 However, when the mines and rivers in the main island of Puerto Rico, then known as San Juan Bautista, were depleted Puerto Rico began suffering from a shortage of gold and its income was reduced drastically, precipitating a recession.
 Beginning in the 16th century, the Spanish Crown was forced to issue a monetary support decree to the archipelago known as situado, which was supplied by the Royal banks in Central America, particularly Mexico.
-However, this aid failed to arrive often, contributing to the economical instability.
+However, this aid failed to arrive often due to piracy and shipwrecks, contributing to the economical instability and an increase of contraband in Puerto Rico.
 This was exacerbated by other factors, including the costs of running an efficient military and a lack of commercial prosperity.
 Natural conditions and disasters also contributed, multiplying the costs of maintaining fortresses while hurricanes damaged haciendas, destroying crops and shortening the amount of laborers.
+Most of the coins available were silver reales, colloquially known as "pieces of eight".